What is Radon and How Does it Affect You Near Greenville, Spartanburg, Columbia?

-As a member of the National Radon Defense network of radon mitigation experts, True Air Technologies is a certified and trained radon mitigation expert in South Carolina.
+True Air Technologies is a certified and trained radon mitigation expert in South Carolina.
 Contact us today for more information about radon testing and our radon reduction services.

 Radon is a naturally occurring radioactive gas and is the second-leading cause of lung cancer -- second only to cigarette smoke.
 Most soils contain uranium that, over time, decays to produce radium, which later breaks down into radon.
 As radon continues to go through the decay cycle, it breaks down further into radon decay products, also known as RDPs.
 RDPs, specifically polonium 218 and polonium 214, which can be damaging to the lungs and have been proven to cause lung cancer.